Table of contents:

 False allegations, MRAs, etc.

-Men’s rights advocates (MRAs), and community members more widely, claim that women often make false allegations of domestic violence or child abuse.
-But, this is not true, as this fact sheet spells out.
+Men’s rights advocates (MRAs), and community members more widely, claim that women often make false allegations of domestic violence, sexual violence, or child abuse.
+But, this is not true, as this piece on false allegations of rape and this fact sheet spells out.

 More widely, men's rights and father's rights advocates have attacked efforts to address men's violence against women.
 XY includes responses to typical anti-feminist claims, including this short piece (Flood, 2006), an article on fathers' rights groups and their efforts to undermine work to address violence against women, and a wide range of other materials.